Stuffed Pork Loin

 Table of Contents

 • It’s quick and easy.
-Stuffing, rolling, and cooking the pork loin is surprisingly simple, and on the table in less than 40 minutes.
+Stuffing, rolling, and cooking the pork loin is surprisingly simple and on the table in less than 30 minutes.

 Ingredients needed

 • Pork loin.
-Choose a center-cut pork loin that is uniform in shape, bright pink in color, has very little marbled fat, and has no odors or discoloration.
+Choose a center-cut pork loin that is uniform in shape, bright pink in color has very little marbled fat and has no odors or discoloration.
+I like to get my pork loin from the butcher.
+You’ll need to butterfly the pork before prepping my recipe so check the notes below on how to do so.

 • Dry spices.
 You need salt, garlic powder, and black pepper to season the meat.

 • Prosciutto.
 The first layer of the stuffing is thinly sliced prosciutto.
-Pancetta also works.
+I tested this with Pancetta and it worked just as well.

 • Baby spinach.
-Use fresh spinach, not frozen.
+Use fresh spinach, please, not frozen.

 • Pickled red pepper.
 For a layer of tart, sweet, and slightly spicy flavors.